 - A vending space of 8 feet x 10 feet is provided for each vendor.

-- Vendors can request multiple spaces in their application but this is subject to approval by the Board of Directors or the Market Manager.
+- Vendors can request multiple spaces in their application but this is subject to approval by the Market Manager.

 - All vendors are expected to provide their own table, table covering, and signage.